SiliconLabs/peripheral_examples/series2/timer/timer_pwm_dma/readme.txt

 set the output pin, while compare events clear the pin.
 Thus the overflow value is set to output the desired signal frequency, while the CCV is set to control the duty cycle.
-The DMA is set to loop through a buffer of duty cycles incrementing from 0 to 100%, and writes to the CCVB on each overflow event.
+The DMA is set to loop through a buffer of duty cycles incrementing from 0 to 100%, and writes to the CCVB on each compare event.

+Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable() have no effect as oscillators are automatically turned on/off based on demand from the peripherals; CMU_ClockEnable() is a dummy function for EFR32xG21 for library consistency/compatibility.

 ================================================================================

 Peripherals Used:
-TIMER0 - EM01GRPACLK/PCLK (19 MHz)
-LDMA
+HFRCO    - 19 MHz
+TIMER0/1 - HFPERCLK (19 MHz for series 2 boards)
+DMA/LDMA

 ================================================================================